-19 December 2012 - An FPI Trustee Application form was signed by Options' (then Carey) Trustees, having also previously been signed by Mr C of Caledonian in his position as adviser.
-This was sent to FPI to make the investments on Mrs H's behalf.
+In late December 2012 - An FPI Trustee Application form will have more likely than not been signed by Options' (then Carey) Trustees, having also previously been signed on behalf of Caledonian as adviser.
+This will have been sent to FPI at the end of December 2012 to set up an investment account on Mrs H's behalf.

-On or around 20 December 2012 - Options arranged for approximately £14,000 out of Mrs H's transferred pension to be invested with FPI.
+On or around 31 December 2012 - Options arranged for around £24,500 of Mrs H's pension fund to be invested with FPI.